 Once in the body, L. paracasei moves into the gut, where it, like other strains, starts to work its magic.
 Research suggests it could be a natural approach for infant diarrhea.
 Because of this, some infant formulas already contain this probiotic strain.
 There’s also a promising study examining its effectiveness for relieving symptoms of chronic fatigue syndrome.

-It’s easy to add L. paracasei to your day, just take a supplement that contains this strain in combination with other beneficial bacteria to strengthen the supplement’s effectiveness and its ability to survive stomach acid.
+It's easy to add L. paracasei to your day, just take a supplement that contains this strain in combination with other beneficial bacteria to strengthen the supplement’s effectiveness and its ability to survive stomach acid.
 To get all the perks of L. paracasei and the other probiotic strains, make sure you’re getting your prebiotics, too.
 Prebiotics are carbohydrates that act as the food probiotics need to survive, so definitely make sure you’re getting enough to keep those probiotics happy!
-If you want my recommendation — go with Floratrex™.
-It’s an advanced probiotic formula with a blend of the 23 best strains and prebiotics, it’s the best available.
+If you want my recommendation – go with Floratrex™.
+It's an advanced formula with a blend of the 25 best probiotic strains plus prebiotics.
+It's the best available.

 What ways have probiotics benefited you?
 Tell us about it in the comments below!